Joint Forum history

 The growing emergence of financial conglomerates and the blurring of distinctions between the activities of firms in each financial sector have heightened the need for cooperative efforts to improve the effectiveness of supervisory methods and approaches.
 The Basel Committee, IOSCO and IAIS consider the coming together of representatives of each supervisory constituency in the Joint Forum to be of great value in building the cooperative spirit necessary to address the supervisory challenges arising from financial conglomerates.

 The Joint Forum held its first meeting in January 1996 and has met regularly three times a year since.
 It is comprised of an equal number of senior bank, insurance and securities supervisors representing each supervisory constituency.
-The membership was expanded in 2012 and fifteen countries are now represented in the Joint Forum: Australia, Belgium, Canada, France, Germany, India, Italy, Japan, Netherlands, South Africa, South Korea, Spain, Switzerland, United Kingdom and United States.
-The EU Commission attends in an observer capacity.
+The membership was expanded in 2012 and fifteen countries are now represented in the Joint Forum: Australia, Belgium, Canada, China, France, Germany, India, Italy, Japan, Netherlands, South Africa, South Korea, Spain, United Kingdom and United States.
+The International Monetary Fund (IMF), EU Commission and Financial Stability Institute (FSI) attend in an observer capacity.
 The Chairmanship of the Joint Forum rotates between the three sector committees and is named for a two-year term.

 1 The Joint Forum was initially referred to as "The Joint Forum on Financial Conglomerates".
 During 1999, its name was shortened to "The Joint Forum" in recognition of the fact that its new mandate went beyond issues related to financial conglomerates, but also extended to issues of common interest to all three sectors.